SWORDHealth/nvidia-rl/docs/fp8.md

                 use_activation_pow2_scale: False
 ```

-"To train with FP8, you need to set the Megatron path and configure it using the following settings:
+To train with FP8, you need to set the Megatron path and configure it using the following settings:

 ```
     policy: